awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 **Warning**
 Before running this command, confirm that you know the DSRM password\.
 You'll need this information so that you can log in to your instance after the upgrade is complete and the instance automatically reboots\.

    The system must boot into DSRM because the upgrade utility removes Citrix PV storage drivers so it can install AWS PV drivers\.
+Therefore we recommend noting any drive letter and folder mappings to the secondary disks in Disk Management\.
 When Citrix PV storage drivers are not present, secondary drives will not be detected\.
 Domain controllers that use an NTDS folder on secondary drives will not boot because the secondary disk will not be detected\.
 **Warning**
 After you run this command do not manually reboot the system\.
 The system will be unreachable because Citrix PV drivers do not support DSRM\.